 7.1 It is the responsibility of all Elected Members to bring concerns they have about vulnerable children or adults to the attention of the responsible officer.
-If a Member is concerned that a child or vulnerable adult may be at risk of harm, this should be reported immediately please refer to Section 8, and the contact list at the end of this Protocol.
+If a Member is concerned that a child or vulnerable adult may be at risk of harm, this should be reported immediately - please refer to Section 8, and the contact list at the end of this Protocol.
 Briefly:

-Children - Multi Agency Safeguarding Hub (MASH).
+Children (up to 17 years old) - Multi Agency Safeguarding Hub (MASH).

-Adults - The Adult Safeguarding Team.
+Adults (age 18 and over) - The Adult Safeguarding Team.